Extension and trace for nonlocal operators: Introduction

 In the sequel we will often use the probabilistic language and results from the potential theory of L\'evy stochastic processes.
-This is avoidable but dramatically reduces the effort needed to define and handle such objects as harmonic functions, Green function and Poisson kernel for general operators $L$.
-Furthermore, the probabilistic setting facilitates integration in spaces with many coordinates and proving the convergence of approximations by subdomains.
-Therefore we ask the analytic-oriented reader to bear with us.
-In particular, probability in not essential to formulate the main results.
+This may be avoidable but dramatically reduces the effort needed to define and handle such objects as harmonic functions, Green function and Poisson kernel for the considered general operators $L$.
+Furthermore, the probabilistic setting facilitates integration in spaces with many coordinates and proofs of the convergence of integral quantities for approximations of $D$ by subsets.
+Therefore we ask the analytic-oriented reader to bear with us, especially that we managed to largely avoid the language of probability in the statements of our results.